 Medical qigong uses qigong to reverse or mitigate chronic disease and injury.
 Because most Chinese physicians are familiar with the acupuncture meridian-line system, the vast majority of China’s medical qigong programs are based on this.
 The focus is on medical therapeutics, rather than spirituality or extreme physical or mental prowess.

 Medical qigong is used either as a primary therapy or as an adjunct therapy with other forms of traditional Chinese medicine, such as acupuncture, herbs, bone-setting and ordinary massage.
 It is also used as a complementary therapy in conjunction with Western medical practices and drug therapies.
+If you want to learn the components of medical qigong in your own body these two programs are a great way to start: Dragon and Tiger Qigong Online Program and Energy Gates Qigong Online Program.

 Medical qigong works in four ways: